 McDANIEL HALL.-This dormitory for women was built in 1922.
 It has accommodations for one hundred and twenty-five women.
 In it are a lounge, an infirmary for women, and the S. C. A. room.
 It has been fitted out with every modern convenience.
-It was named for Dr. William R. McDaniel, Vice-President of the College, and for many years head of the Departments of Mathematics and Astronomy.
+It was named for the late Dr. William R. McDaniel, for many years Vice-President of the College and head of the Departments of Mathematics and Astronomy.